Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/axual/quickstart-axual/README.md

 - Generate a new authentication credentials and take note of them.
 - Authorize the application to consume and produce data from/to the `stocks` topic.

-The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Aiven for Apache Kafka_ as follows:
+The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Axual Platform_ as follows:

 - Removal of the `broker` service, because replaced by the remote cluster
 - _kafka-connector_: